-2. Fungal Infections
+3. Fungal Infections

 While fungal infections in dogs usually present only a mild nuisance, some of them can be quite serious and even fatal for animals.
-Fungal infections which only affect the skin are easily treated but those that affect a dog’s entire body are dangerous, especially if they spread to lungs, liver or brain.
+Fungal infections which only affect a dog's skin are easily treated but those that affect a dog’s entire body are dangerous, especially if they spread to lungs, liver or brain.

-This is a non-contagious, dust-borne infection that dogs can contract.
+Valley Fever (coccidioidomycosis) is a non-contagious, dust-borne infection that dogs can contract.
 It's mostly present in dry regions of the southwestern US, as well as valleys of southern California.
 Epidemics commonly occur when periods of heavy rain are followed by drought, which creates dust storms.

 Treatment includes the prescription of antifungal medications and often lasts from six months to a year.

-This is a fungus that is found in soil worldwide but it can also be found in bird manure, particularly pigeon droppings.
+Cryptococcosis (cryptococcus neoformans) is a fungus that is found in soil worldwide but it can also be found in bird manure, particularly pigeon droppings.
 This disease affects the dog’s respiratory tract, eyes, skin and central nervous system.

 Symptoms are nonspecific because various organs can be involved.
 The most obvious signs include digestive issues like diarrhea and weight loss.
 Coughing and difficulty breathing are also common.
 Other symptoms include fever, anemia, digestive ulcers, enlarged lymph nodes, skin sores and various eye conditions.

-Common symptoms of blastomycosis include coughing, difficulty breathing, fever, weight loss and apathy.
+Common symptoms of blastomycosis in dogs include coughing, difficulty breathing, fever, weight loss and apathy.
 Sometimes the dog's lymph nodes may become enlarged.
 Eye problems like light sensitivity, glaucoma and even blindness can occur if the infection spreads to that area.
 Dogs with this infection often suffer from draining skin nodules.

 Treatment of blastomycosis entails prolonged administration of antifungal drugs, usually Itraconazole.
 Dogs with breathing difficulties may need supplemental oxygen until their lungs start to function normally again.

 Leptospirosis infection can present itself in many different and subtle symptoms, which can also vary in intensity.
-Some dogs may even be without symptoms at all, but mostly signs of leptospirosis include fever, increased thirst and urination, lethargy, sore muscles and stiffness in joints, loss of appetite, diarrhea, vomiting and jaundice.
+Some dogs may even be without symptoms at all, but mostly signs of canine leptospirosis include fever, increased thirst and urination, lethargy, sore muscles and stiffness in joints, loss of appetite, diarrhea, vomiting and jaundice.